TEACHING METHOD & BIO

 Private and small group Instruction on acoustic and electric guitars, bass, ukulele, songwriting, music theory, most styles and genres to ages 5 and up, beginner to advanced.
 I have been teaching and performing music in various settings for over 30 years.

-I teach at The Jam Brothers music shop in Walnut Creek, and on location for those who cannot easily fit a visit to the store into their busy schedules.
-Remote lessons via Skype are an option for students located out of the area.
+I teach at the Music Co-op in Walnut Creek, and on location for those who cannot easily fit a visit to the studio into their busy schedules.
+Remote lessons via Skype are a good out of area student option.